 Understanding Anterolateral Ischemia: The Basics

-The anterolateral wall is primarily supplied by branches of the left anterior descending artery (LAD) and sometimes by the left circumflex artery (LCx).
+The anterolateral wall is commonly supplied by branches of the left anterior descending artery (LAD) and, in some people, by branches of the left circumflex artery (LCx).
 If these arteries are blocked or narrowed, either partially or completely, that specific region of the myocardium (heart muscle) becomes vulnerable.
 This can cause symptoms such as angina pectoris (chest pain), shortness of breath, and in severe cases, myocardial infarction (heart attack).

 Causes Behind Anterolateral Ischemia